spring-gradle-plugins/dependency-management-plugin/README.md

 #### Overriding versions in a bom

+If you want to deviate slightly from the dependency management provided by a bom, it can be useful to be able to override a particular managed version.
+There are two ways to do this;
+changing the value of a version property and overriding the dependency management.

+##### Changing the value of a version property

+If the bom has been written to use properties for its versions then you can override the version by providing a different value for the relevant version property.
+You should only use this approach if you do not intend to [generate and publish a Maven pom](#pom-generation) for your project as it will result in a pom that does not override the version.

 When the bom is being processed, Gradle's properties are used as a source during the property resolution process.
 If the bom is written to use properties for its versions, this allows you to override a version.